 Find A Writing Style

-While you learn how to create constructive sentences and use proper grammar, It’s important that you find and develop in your voice, your writing style.
-While writing, I try as much as possible to flow in a style that fits my overall sensitivity, a relaxed tone with bits of humour to ease tension.
+While you learn how to create constructive sentences and use proper grammar, you must find and develop in your voice, your writing style.
+While writing, I try as much as possible to flow in a manner that fits my overall sensitivity, a relaxed tone with bits of humour to ease tension.
 When writing, consider your readers and use simple sentences because no one has the time to keep an open dictionary while reading a blog post.

 Writing is fun when you find your style.
-To do that, I’d advise you to not copy another blogger style but let your voice flow naturally.
-Write as it comes into your head even if you have 10 tabs of similar posts open in your browser.
+To do that, I’d advise you not to copy another blogger style but let your voice flow naturally.
+Write as it comes into your head even if you have ten tabs of similar posts open in your browser.
 You will feel more comfortable.
-Be real and authentic, people will read your blog post.
-As you develop your voice, consider creating evergreen posts, the ones that don’t lose relevance overtime.
+Be real and authentic, and people will read your blog post.
+As you develop your voice, consider creating evergreen posts, the ones that don’t lose relevance over time.
 The way you write goes a long way in helping you become a better blogger.

-This is the internet, nothing is new any more.
-With years and years of information scattered on the web, I’d be marred if anyone comes up with an Idea that isn’t already sitting on google search page.
-Before you start writing any blog post, research as much as you can because it is an important part of good writing.
+This is the internet; nothing is new any more.
+With years and years of information scattered on the web, I’d be marred if anyone comes up with the idea that isn’t already sitting on google search page.
+Before you start writing any blog post, research as much as you can because it is an integral part of good writing.
 Research helps you write better and authentic articles.

-Before you start writing, read at least 3 or more articles related to your proposed topic and write even better posts that might outrank competitors.
+Before you start writing, read at least three or more articles related to your proposed topic and write even better posts that might outrank competitors.

 I knew nothing about SEO until it became a term associated with blogging.
 SEO is likely the bedrock of your blog.
-You need to learn Search Engine Optimization to get your blog outside it’s comfort zone, to a larger reader base who is genuinely interested in reading your blog post.
+You need to learn Search Engine Optimization to get your blog outside its comfort zone, to a more extensive reader base who is genuinely interested in reading your blog post.
 To practice proper SEO, you need to learn about backlinks, keywords, quality blog posts and much more.
 Checkout MOZ free SEO learning centre.
 Better still, enrol in a premium SEO class

 Undoubtedly, self-confidence is an oversaturated keyword with top blogs dominating the first page.
-The aforementioned tools will help you expand on the generic topic and give you several other unsaturated and long tail keywords people use to search for information on self-confidence.
+The tools, as mentioned above, will help you expand on the general topic and give you several other unsaturated and long-tail keywords people use to search for information on self-confidence.
 When picking keywords for your blog, choose one that has a high number of monthly searches with relatively low competition from other sites.